Big Falls could very well be Southern California's tallest year-round waterfall with a reported cumulative drop of 500ft.

 Now while I don't advocate scrambling off trail, Mom and I followed a couple of middle-aged guys who indirectly showed us the way up even higher than the official viewpoint.
 This involved a bit of stream walking (good thing we had Gore-tex boots) and rock scrambling all the while avoiding poison oak and a couple of fallen trees.
 After another 10-15 minutes more of scrambling, Mom and I ended up seeing a couple of tall vertical hidden tiers that would've otherwise not been seen.

-It were these sections of the falls that really reminded me of a taller version of Fish Canyon Falls and made the scramble worthwhile.
+These sections of the falls really reminded me of a taller version of Fish Canyon Falls, and I reckon this was what made the scramble worthwhile.
 However, it was dangerous enough where both Dad and Julie stayed behind (and I definitely wouldn't recommend children, pregnant women, nor seniors try it).
 Had those two guys not have already scrambled up and gave Mom the idea of following them, we wouldn't have made the attempt.
 Thus, I could totally envision why fatalies have happened here before.

 Still, I thought I had seen worse scrambles than this, and if you come prepared and respect Nature enough to be willing to turn back when the conditions wouldn't allow for you to proceed, then perhaps it might be worth a look to see if the scramble is for you.
 But again, be cognizant of the rockfall danger as well as the slippery rocks.

-Directions: To get here, take the I-10 east until you reach State Hwy 38 (Orange Ave).
+To get here from downtown Los Angeles, take the I-10 east until you reach State Hwy 38 (Orange Ave).
 At first, Hwy 38 passes through the suburban streets of Redlands, but eventually, it becomes a more full-blown mountain highway.
 After about 15 miles or so, Hwy 38 junctions with Valley of the Falls Drive at a hairpin turn.

 Take Valley of the Falls Drive on the right, and then follow this road through the Forest Falls community before turning left onto the large car park area for Big Falls (it's just beyond the end of town).
 Parked vehicles must display an Adventure Pass here, and we were able to purchase one on the spot at this car park.

-It took us about 90 minutes of driving from around the 60/57 Freeway junction towards Forest Falls.
+It took us about 90 minutes of driving from around the 60/57 Freeway junction (near Rowland Heights or Diamond Bar) towards Forest Falls.

-Not too difficult (Big Falls) Not rated yet Me and my friend, and our 5 kids ranging from 6 to 16, climbed all the way to the very top pool wearing flip-flops.
+Not too difficult (Big Falls) Me and my friend, and our 5 kids ranging from 6 to 16, climbed all the way to the very top pool wearing flip-flops.
 It was a challenge in some areas but …